mikeoliphant/NeuralAudio/README.md

 You can check which implementation was actually used to load the model with ```model->GetLoadMode()```.

+**NOTE:** Because of compile time and executable size considerations, only the dynamic RTNeural implementation is built by default.
+If you want to use RTNeural, it is recommended that you add ```-DBUILD_STATIC_RTNEURAL=ON``` to your cmake commandline.
+This will create static model implmentations for the same sets of WaveNet and LSTM models as the internal implmentation, and results in increased performance.

 # Software Using NeuralAudio

 The following applications are using the NeuralAudio library for model processing: